The survey asks about students' experience and identity, so it would be great for you to complete the survey alongside your younger child/children.

 For youth and adults who identify as a gender other than the one they were assigned at birth, evidence shows they are at higher risk of bullying and severe mental health concerns, among other challenges.

 When we understand more about the population we are serving, we're better able to ensure our programs and supports are designed to meet all students' needs.
 The data will also help us evaluate our efforts to improve outcomes.
-The gender and sexual orientation questions are open-ended and invite students to indicate how they identify.
-This approach is based on guidance from the Assembly of Catholic Bishops.

 The fact that you’re thinking ahead about this is great.
 Children need to feel loved and supported.
 Feeling a sense of belonging at home is important.
 If your child shares with you that their wondering about their gender identity or sexuality, try to respond in an open way, for example, “Tell me more about how you’re feeling.”
 Your openness to being in conversation will go a long way to helping your child feel safe.